jckleiner/notion-backup/README.md

 ## TODO:

 1. Create gifs for readme, update readme, document also how github actions work in this project
-2. upload files to Nextcloud
+2. Upload files to Nextcloud
-3. upload files to a Git Repo
+3. Upload files to a Git Repo